-The TPS54386-Q1 is a dual-output, non-synchronous converter.
-Each PWM channel contains an internally compensated error amplifier, current-mode pulse-width modulator (PWM), switch MOSFET, enable, and fault-protection circuitry.
-Common to the two channels are the internal voltage regulator, voltage reference, clock oscillator, and output-voltage sequencing functions.
+The TPS54383 and TPS54386 are dual output, non-synchronous step down (buck) converters.
+Integrated into each PWM channel is an internally-compensated error amplifier, current mode pulse width modulator (PWM), switch MOSFET, internal bootstrap switch for high-side gate drive, and fault protection circuitry.
+Each channel also contains an EN pin and internal fixed soft-start time.
+The fault protection circuitry includes cycle-by-cycle current limit, output undervoltage detection, hiccup timeout and thermal shutdown.
+Channel 1 has a fixed current limit and channel 2 has three selectable overcurrent levels.
+Common to the two channels is the internal BP voltage regulator, voltage reference, clock oscillator, and output voltage sequencing functions.

-The TPS54386-Q1 contains internal slope compensation and loop compensation components; therefore, the external L-C filter must be selected appropriately so that the resulting control loop meets criteria for stability.
+The TPS5438x contains internal slope compensation and loop compensation components; therefore, the external L-C filter must be selected appropriately so that the resulting control loop meets criteria for stability.
 This approach differs from an externally-compensated controller, where the L-C filter is generally selected first, and the compensation network is found afterwards.
-(See the Feedback Loop and L-C Filter Selection section.)
+(See Feedback Loop and L-C Filter Selection section.)

-Unless otherwise noted, a label with a lowercase x appended implies the term applies to both outputs of the two modulator channels.
+Unless otherwise noted, the term TPS5438x applies to both the TPS54383 and TPS54386.
+Also, unless otherwise noted, a label with a lowercase x appended implies the term applies to both outputs of the two modulator channels.
 For example, the term $\overline{ENx}$ implies both $\overline{EN1}$ and $\overline{EN2}$ .
 Unless otherwise noted, all parametric values given are typical.
-See the Electrical Characteristics for minimum and maximum values.
+Refer to the $\overline{Electrical}$ $\overline{Characteristics}$ for minimum and maximum values.
 Calculations should be performed with tolerance values taken into consideration.